 We carry smartphones everywhere we go.
 But do you know that the apps you installed on the device track your each and every moment?
-It monitors and stores your personal data including places you visit, shops you entered, movies you watched and many more.
+It monitors and stores your personal data including the places you visit, shops you entered, movies you watched and many more.

 We won’t bother if it’s for security purpose.
 Such tracking will help you to recover a lost or stolen phone.
 But Facebook-like apps track your location to serve location-based ads and boost their business.
 It is totally an unhealthy practice.
 If you are really concerned about privacy, stop those apps from spying on you.